casper-network/ceps/text/0095-nft-standard.md

     /// Returns the number of NFTs owned by a given account or contract
     ///
-    /// @param owner - The account to query.
+    /// @param owner - The account or contract to query.
     /// @return U256 - The number of NFTs owned.
     fn balance_of(&self, owner: Key) -> U256;